JacNslash04/Group1Repo2210/Homework/Homework02/Assignment02.md

 2.)
 What are some of the parts of a computer system?
 > Answer 2 here.

 3.)
-What is the difference between a compiled language and an intepreted language?
+What is the difference between a compiled language and an interpreted language?
 > Answer 3 here.

 4.)
 Is "C" a compiled language?